 Enter the full name of a writer of the song.
-As text is entered, matching names from existing assets will appear, and may be selected.
+As the text is entered, matching names from existing assets will appear and may be selected.
 If there is more than one writer, you may repeat this process as many times as necessary.

 Select the role of the current writer.
 The options are:

 Enter the percentage share of the publishing rights the writer is entitled to.
 This will be used within Revelator for further accounting and earnings reports.

 - Published (managed by a publisher)

 Enter the name of the publisher.
 As the text is entered, matching names from previously entered publishers will appear, and you may be selected from the list.

 Click “+ Add another writer” for each additional writer with a percentage share of publishing.